How to write good LRZ Service Requests

 • If the application has been installed by yourself, please provide the installation path

-• Name of the LRZ HPC system, you are currently working on (SuperMUC-NG, Cool-MUC-2/3, TeraMem, RVS, HPC Cloud, LRZ ML/AI environment,...)
+• Name of the LRZ HPC system, you are currently working on (SuperMUC-NG, Cool-MUC-2/3, TeraMem, HPC Cloud, LRZ ML/AI environment,...)

 • Please provide us with a copy of your SLURM script as attachment to your support request